awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/90-enable-warm-pool.md

 +++

 #### Describe Warm Pool Configuration

-we can now see that one instance was launched into our Warm Pool.
-This is because our Warm Pool's maximum prepared capacity is equal to the Auto Scaling group max size.
-Since we have one instance already in service, only one additional instance was launched into the Warm Pool to equal the maximum prepared capacity of 2.
+You can now see that one instance was launched into our warm pool.
+This is because your warm's maximum prepared capacity is equal to the Auto Scaling group max size.
+Since you have one instance already in service, only one additional instance was launched into the warm pool to equal the maximum prepared capacity of 2.

 ```bash
 aws autoscaling describe-warm-pool --auto-scaling-group-name "ec2-workshop-asg"
 ```

-When an instance is launched into a Warm Pool it will transition through lifecycle states, with Warmed:Pending.
+When an instance is launched into a warm pool it will transition through lifecycle states, with Warmed:Pending.

 If a lifecycle hook is configured, the instance can wait in a Warmed:Pending:Wait state until initialization actions are completed.

 After initialization actions are completed, and the lifecycle hook is sent a CONTINUE signal, the instance will move to a Warmed:Pending:Proceed state.

-Since we configured instances in our Warm Pool to be stopped after initialization, the instance launch will complete with the instance in a Warmed:Stopped state.
+Since you configured instances in our warm pool to be stopped after initialization, the instance launch will complete with the instance in a Warmed:Stopped state.
 The instance is now pre-initialized and ready to be launched into the Auto Scaling group as additional capacity is needed.

-#### Observe Launch Speed into Warm Pool
+#### Observe Launch Speed into warm pool

-Now let's see how long it took to launch the instance into the Warm Pool.
+Now let's see how long it took to launch the instance into the warm pool.

 ```bash
 activities=$(aws autoscaling describe-scaling-activities --auto-scaling-group-name "ec2-workshop-asg" | jq -r '.Activities[0]') && \